 This is something that most people who’ve been digging through genealogical primary sources already know, but I’ve found myself having a conversation about this with a bunch of interested family members and friends lately, so I thought I would write a post about this.

 More than likely, your name is spelled the way it is because of a fluke.
 That’s right. the spelling of your name probably wasn’t standardized until the 20th century.
 If you think you’re the “Smyths” or the “Brownes” with an “e” then think again.
 You may very well be as closely related as 3rd cousins with people who spell your last name entirely differently than you do!
 Bear with me here.

-A few months back I was with my ex at the driver’s license office.
+A few months back I was with a friend at the driver’s license office.
 He had to show documentation for his license and the clerk noticed that his name was spelled differently on his social security card than on his birth certificate.
 She warned him that he’d better get that fixed right away because it could mess with his social security, taxes, credit scores and background checks.
 Needless to say, he went to the social security office and made the change to the official spelling of his first name.
 Otherwise his whole life could get screwed up, right?

 In the nineteenth century, nobody had this problem.
 First of all, what social security?
 What social safety nets?
 There was no real reason to require a standard spelling of a name.

 Further, a lot of people didn’t read and write and so when they had to write their name – which wasn’t often – they did the best they could.
 If they went for years between writing their names, the spellings they chose could easily change.
 Not to mention that the English language didn’t really have standardized spelling yet.
 (Figures as recent as Teddy Roosevelt and Andrew Carnegie wanted to simplify English language spelling because it is just too darn hodgepodge.)